Kitura/swift-html-entities/README.md

 #### `decimal`

 Defaults to `false`.
 Specifies if decimal character escapes should be used instead of hexadecimal character escapes whenever numeric character escape is used (i.e., does not affect named character references escapes).
-Using hexadecimal character escapes is recommended.
+The use of hexadecimal character escapes is recommended.

 ```swift
 import HTMLEntities